microsoft/FluidFramework/BREAKING.md

 (and likewise `IDocumentStorageService.policies` itself) may become required, to ensure all drivers take note of this requirement and enforce this policy.

-### Deprecated IPendingMessage.clientSequenceNumber
+### Deprecated PendingStateManager interfaces
-`IPendingMessage.clientSequenceNumber` has been deprecated.
-Provide dummy values as needed and remove any dependencies on it as this property will no longer be used in the `PendingStateManager`.
+The following interfaces used by the `PendingStateManager` have been deprecated and will no longer be exported in a future version:
+- `IPendingMessage`
+- `IPendingFlush`
+- `IPendingState`
+- `IPendingLocalState`

 ## 2.0.0-internal.3.0.0 Breaking changes
 - [Existing flag is now required in IRuntimeFactory](#existing-parameter-is-now-required-in-iruntimefactory)